 The beauty of the falls has helped to protect the surrounding forests.

 Iguazu Falls are surrounded by subtropical rainforest of Alto Paraná Atlantic forest ecoregion.
-This ecosystem might be somewhat less diverse than the Amazon rainforest further north, but occasional visitor will not notice it – the diversity of nature here is amazing.
-In the surrounding forest grow more than 2000 species of vascular plants, here live jaguars, giant anteaters, ocelots and caymans.
+This ecosystem might be somewhat less diverse than the Amazon rainforest further north, but an occasional visitor will not notice it – the diversity of nature here is amazing.
+In the surrounding forest grow more than 2000 species of vascular plants, here live jaguars, giant anteaters, ocelots, and caymans.
 Visitors are amazed by the incredible number and diversity of butterflies around the falls.

 Brazil – Iguaçu National Park

 Already in the 19th century, in 1876 there started a campaign in Brazil to protect the area around the waterfall.
 Gradually there was established a nature protected area – a national park, which was officially established in 1939.